-DIY: Handmade Valentine Card Tutorial
+DIY: Free Handmade Valentine Card Printable

 I’ve always been pretty crafty.
 As a kid I despised the little perforated cards that you wrote on and tore apart.
 Granted they could have the Smurfs on them but even as a child I understood that they were impersonal.
 Give me construction paper and paper doilies anyday, please.

 Perhaps it has been a while since you handmade a card for your Valentine.
 And maybe your Valentine isn’t the kind of person who will notice that their card isn’t store-bought.
 But you know who will know?
 You!

 Because I love the “bee mine” sentiments seen on heart shaped boxes of chocolate I decided to roll with it when making my Valentine a fun card.
 The good news is all you really need are a few items, plus a printer.
 Let’s go over the list, shall we?